 - Renal denervation ("RDN"): RDN has been shown to reduce blood pressure and can be an effective treatment for resistant hypertension sufferers who have failed drug therapy.
 The technique has proven to be effective, but clinical endpoints are still suboptimal.
-RDN device market is expected to reach \$7B by 2027 (CAGR 23.7%).1 - o Potential Application: A device that can measure sympathetic nerve activity will inform the need and potential benefit for performing a procedure.
+RDN device market is expected to reach \$7B by 2027 (CAGR 23.7%). - Potential Application: A device that can measure sympathetic nerve activity will inform the need and potential benefit for performing a procedure.
 Additionally, a device that can stimulate and elicit a sympathetic response, such as blood pressure, will aid in the assessment of nerve denervation success, and help determine if additional ablation is necessary.
-Therefore, a device that can perform stimulation on a number of channels, and record nerve activity is needed. - Deep Brain Stimulation ("DBS"): DBS is a treatment that involves implanting electrodes (leads) within certain areas of the brain to deliver electrical pulses, which has demonstrated improvements in the treatment of movement disorders, such as the Parkinson's disease, tremors and dystonia. - o Potential Application: a new high-speed board-based platform for improved accuracy in lead implantation.
-Precise positioning of the electrodes during the surgical procedure is important in the success of lead implantation, and highly accurate signal readers can aid in the prediction of the activation of axons surrounding the implanted lead. - o We believe that DBS may also be applicable to a substantial number of neurological and psychiatric disorders correlated with dysfunctional circuitry; comparable to a heart pacemaker that uses electric pulses to ultimately regulate brain activity. - o Other applications under our investigation include chronic pain management, ADHD, eating disorders, Alzheimer's, addiction, epilepsy.
-Alzheimer's as an application for DBS is currently undergoing clinical trials at several national and international institutions that target the hippocampal outflow pathways by increasing ACh availability, influencing the limbic system, and improving lead placements.
+Therefore, a device that can perform stimulation on a number of channels, and record nerve activity is needed. - Deep Brain Stimulation ("DBS"): DBS is a treatment that involves implanting electrodes (leads) within certain areas of the brain to deliver electrical pulses, which has demonstrated improvements in the treatment of movement disorders, such as the Parkinson's disease, tremors and dystonia. - Potential Application: a new high-speed board-based platform for improved accuracy in lead implantation.
+Precise positioning of the electrodes during the surgical procedure is important in the success of lead implantation, and highly accurate signal readers can aid in the prediction of the activation of axons surrounding the implanted lead.